cokelaer/damona/README.rst

 **Damona** is pretty new but here is short roadmap

-* do we store all images in the damona/images or do we store them in individual environement (with possbile duplicates).
+* do we store all images in the damona/images or do we store them in individual environement (with possible duplicates).
-* we installing a binaries from image A, then from image B. If we delete image.
+* when installing a binaries from image A, then from image B. If we now delete image B.
-The binary is broken where image A could supoprt this binary ! we should have a mechanism that handle this feature to recover the binary from other installed images.
+  The binary is broken where image A could support this binary ! we should have a mechanism that handle this feature to recover the binary from other installed images.
+Like a history.

 Changelog
 =========